 At Buchanan Firm, our personal injury lawyers arrange for clients to receive medical treatment from top doctors paying nothing upfront.
 We similarly arrange with other car crash vendors, like rental car companies and auto body shops.

 Substantial compensation is available for all these losses, but insurance companies do not simply give away this money.
 They usually fight tooth and nail to reduce or deny compensation to victims.

 The comparative negligence defense is one of the most common legal loopholes.
 This rule shifts blame for the accident from the negligent driver (tortfeasor) to the victim.
 If both parties were at fault, Michigan jurors must apportion liability on a percentage basis.

 Michigan is a modified comparative fault state with a 51 percent threshold.
 So, even if the victim was 49 percent responsible for the collision, the victim still receives a proportional share of damages.
 This rule applies in other situations, such as boating accidents.

 Other defense excuses in car crash claims include sudden emergency and its legal cousin, the last clear chance doctrine.
 Both loopholes sometimes come up in head-on and rear-end crash claims.

-An experienced car collision attorney in Michigan collects evidence and builds a case with these defenses in mind, so they do not derail your claim for fair reimbursement.
+An experienced injury attorney in Grand Rapids, Michigan collects evidence and builds a case with these defenses in mind, so they do not derail your claim for fair reimbursement.

 Car crash victims may be entitled to compensation for their serious injuries.
-For a free consultation with an experienced auto accident attorney in Michigan, contact Buchanan Firm.
+For a free consultation with an experienced accident attorney in Grand Rapids, contact Buchanan Firm.
 Our firm proudly serves Grand Rapids, Detroit, Lansing, Ann Arbor, and most cities in Michigan.
 After-hours or hospital visits are available.